Dispersed7767/CS110_final_project_group_4_add_classes/README.md

 ## Cordelia ideas
 - Provide a repository of zip codes/areas that are historically underrepresented/targeted, ask user to input their location and what service they are looking for, and warn about potential common targeted services and/or sources of information to ensure they are better informed

+## Nate ideas
+- Make a hiring application anonymization program.
+Prompt the user for hiring information, then reformat it into a form for a potential employer to review, omitting PII and other information that may be used in hiring discrimination.